 Foreigners need to pay attention to the DNI since the authority would change it every few years.

 Foreign-owned Company (PT PMA)

 This will make your company open to 100% foreign ownership (or less than 100% according to the regulation).
 You can only set up a PMA if your business is open for foreign investment.
 As PMA, you have to invest a minimum of Rp 10 billion in Indonesia.
 The company needs to fulfill the investment plan in 5 years.
 Also, pay for the minimum paid-up capital of also Rp 10 billion once the company established.

 The last option is to set a representative office where you don’t need paid-up capital or large investments.
 It is the most efficient and easiest way to set up your business in the country.
 However, do keep in mind that a representative office can only monitor and coordinate your business without generating revenue.
 You can open a representative office only if you have a parent company overseas.

 In order to successfully register a business in Indonesia, you have to get past several government regulations and clearances.
 Additionally, you have to apply for a principal license from the Indonesia Investment Coordinating Board (BKPM).

 There are several documents required to apply for this license including a certificate of domicile, proof of taxpayer number, clearance from the Ministry of Law and Human Rights, among others.
 Keep in mind that government is likely to renew or modify the Indonesian regulations on the matter regularly.

-For further questions or inquiries about how Cekindo can help you and your business, please make time to visit and check out updates on their website or contact their customer-friendly staff through firstname.lastname@example.org.
+For further questions or inquiries about how Cekindo can help you and your business contact our customer-friendly staff through firstname.lastname@example.org.